Prepare to package an app (Desktop Bridge)

 All applications and extensions that users install to a system running Windows 10 S must be installed as Windows App packages.
 So if you intend to package your extensions, or you plan to encourage your contributors to package them, consider how you might facilitate communication between the host app package and any extension packages.
 One way that you might be able to do this is by using an app service.

 Your app generates code.
 Your app can generate code that it consumes in memory, but avoid writing generated code to disk because the Windows App Certification process can't validate that code prior to app submission.
-Also, apps that write code to disk won’t run properly on systems running Windows 10 S. This could block your app from submission to the Windows Store because all apps submitted to the Windows Store must be compatible with Windows 10 S.
+Also, apps that write code to disk won’t run properly on systems running Windows 10 S. This could block your app from submission to the Microsoft Store because all apps submitted to the Microsoft Store must be compatible with Windows 10 S.

-After you've created your Windows app package, please test your app to ensure that it works correctly on systems that run Windows 10 S. All apps submitted to the Windows Store must be compatible with Windows 10 S. Apps that aren't compatible won't be accepted in the store.
+After you've created your Windows app package, please test your app to ensure that it works correctly on systems that run Windows 10 S. All apps submitted to the Microsoft Store must be compatible with Windows 10 S. Apps that aren't compatible won't be accepted in the store.
 See Test your Windows app for Windows 10 S.